 What is Greenwashing?

 Every human being has a responsibility towards the environment.
 This is reflected via the attitude of the consumer who is looking out, especially for products that are advertised as being green or environmentally friendly.
 They are choosing healthy brands over products that are unsustainable and ecologically unsound.
-The surge in demand for eco-friendly products leads to a widespread practice of greenwashing.
+The surge in demand for products with significant environmental benefits leads to a widespread practice of greenwashing.

-Business entities engage in greenwashing as it makes them look good before their customers.
-They are targeting the soft spot of the consumer and appealing to their emotions and beliefs for favorable sales figures.
-Greenwashing helps a brand to gain a competitive advantage over its rival brands.
+Business entities engage in greenwashing as offering environmental benefits and creative constructive environmental impact makes them look good before their customers.
+With such a misleading environmental claim, they are targeting the soft spot of the consumer and appealing to their emotions and beliefs for favorable sales figures.
+Greenwashing helps a brand gain a competitive advantage over its rival brands.

-Examples of greenwashing
+Examples of Greenwashing

 The truth is that they are violating the environmental standards set up by domestic or international bodies by using wrongful marketing techniques.
 Some primary companies or brands that have been involved in greenwashing scandals are-